 LUX: Can you tell us a bit about your background and how you got into aviation?

 Jahid Fazal-Karim: I’ve always been passionate about aviation.
 I studied aerospace engineering in France and after that I did a master’s degree in air transport management in Crenfield.
 Then I joined Airbus in the marketing team.
 After that I moved to the US to work in marketing for a commercial aircraft there.
-I spent nine years in commercial aviation and then eight years in business and craft in jets.
-My last job [before Jetcraft] was at Bombardier where I was running the whole sales for private jets worldwide.
+I spent nine years in commercial aviation and then eight years in business jets.
+My last job [before Jetcraft] was at Bombardier where I was running the sales for private jets worldwide.